 That makes it an 8 mm heel-to-toe offset midsole with lots of cushioning; even the raised midsole ‘guards’ under the heel are soft.
 Unlike the Wildhorse 5, the midsole no longer has a Zoom Air bag or a rock plate.

 The upper will be found wanting in protective details on rough terrain.
 Other than that, the closed mesh and high collar do a decent job of keeping the dust out.
 Inside, the Wildhorse 6 fits comfortably and true to size.

 There aren’t many road racers in Nike’s line-up, but the unisex Streak 7 is a sensible pick for those fast days.
 If you need something lighter and more snappy, get the Streak LT 4 instead.

-The Zoom Streak 7 is a popular fixture in both the men’s and women’s running shoe assortment; this is an unisex product that runs in Women’s sizes US 6 to 16.5.
+The Zoom Streak 7 is a popular fixture in both the men’s and women’s running shoe assortment; this is a unisex product that runs in women’s sizes US 6 to 16.5.

 As far as road racers go, the Streak 7 strikes a fine balance between racing flat minimalism and ride comfort.
 Its 6-ounce weight disappears on the feet during speed runs, while the heel Zoom Air and the EVA midsole add ride comfort.

 Though the Streak has a 10 mm drop, it doesn’t feel like it.
 The low-profile midsole keeps things snappy and efficient through the gait cycle.

 The super-lightweight mesh upper fits snug due to its last and the midfoot strap.
 The generously ventilated mesh keeps the insides from becoming stuffy.